supertassu/taaviwtf/content/posts/_index.md

 ---
 title: Blog
-description: This is the section I will put my general ramblings on.
+description: You have found the section that contains my very rare blog posts.
 ---

-This is the section I will put my general ramblings on.
+You have found the section that contains my very rare blog posts.